mel088/hw02/README.md

 # Threatened Species
 ## Threatened Species Line Plot

-The line plot is similar to the scatter plot as it also shows the number of endangered species in each location from 2004 to 20019.
-This line plot provides a different way of viewing what is happening to threatened species and understanding the trend.
+The line plot shows the average number of endangered species in each location from 2004 to 20019.
 Their numbers in each location are generally increasing over time.
-I also plotted a line plot to show the trend of the graph.
+I also plotted another line plot to show the trend of the graph.
 Here is a link to the original data source: http://data.un.org/_Docs/SYB/CSV/SYB62_313_201907_Threatened%20Species.csv.

 <img src="https://github.com/mel088/threatened_species/blob/main/Screen%20Shot%202020-10-07%20at%2011.43.59%20PM.png" alt="Line Plot">